 Endo in Ireland

-Endometriosis is very much under-diagnosed in Ireland with an average diagnosis taking 9 years between reporting symptoms and receiving a diagnosis.
+Endometriosis is very much under-diagnosed in Ireland, with an average diagnosis taking 9 years between reporting symptoms and receiving a diagnosis.
 Oh yes, you read that right, 9 YEARS!!

 Most people with symptoms get prescribed the pill as a tool to manage and reduce their symptoms.
 But, and there is a big BUT here, endo symptoms are sparked by our hormones meaning the pill will only mask the problem until we stop taking it.
 That's why it's common for women in their late 20s / early 30s who stop taking the pill to start experiencing symptoms and begin their journey to receiving a diagnosis.

-So, what are the common symptoms of endo?
+So, what are the common Endo symptoms?

 - 1st and foremost pain – can be in the lead up to, during or after your period (with endo, it is more so pain than heavy periods that is experienced)

 - Pelvic pain at any time in your cycle

 - Pain during sex

 - Digestive issues (Similar to that of IBS)